pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+The site runs an authentication check, a lookup (READ).
+The password is compared.
+Then an authorization check.

 ---

 - [ ] Imagine that as a logged-in user, you try to go to a route you are not supposed to (e.g. /admin).